 The 1990 UNLV Runnin’ Rebels are regarded as one of the greatest college basketball teams of all time.
 They put on a show, soaring down the court in transition, and harassing opponents on defense.

 Scoring was distributed across the team, too.
 The core five of Butler (15.8), Anthony (11.2), Augmon (14.2), Hunt (15.9), and Johnson (20.6) each were viable offensive options.
-Johnson, Augmon, and Anthony enjoyed successful pro careers.
+Johnson, Augmon and Anthony went on to enjoy successful pro careers, too.
 They were selected first, ninth, and twelfth overall, respectively, in the 1991 NBA Draft.

 This team encapsulated the showmanship of Vegas, which not only earned them the hardware, but also a spot in college basketball history.